 The Department plans to prepare multiple rulemaking packages to implement the new law.
 The Department is in the process of drafting regulations related to the license application process.
 On April 23, the Department published proposed regulations regarding the licensing process for debt collectors for public comment.
 Stakeholders can find a copy of the proposed regulations here.
-The deadline for comments is June 8, 2021.
+The deadline for comments on the modified text is July 12, 2021.

 More rulemaking packages will follow in subsequent years.

 Additional details about these requirements will be provided here as they become available.
 Questions should be sent to Ask.DFPI@DFPI.ca.gov.

 On April 29, 2021, the Department announced the formal creation of its inaugural debt collection advisory committee, a seven-member board that will provide critical feedback to the Department as it stands up its debt collection licensing program.
 The diverse group includes a consumer advocate and representatives from the debt collection, debt-buying, third-party collection, and collection law industries.
 The committee will advise the Commissioner on matters related to the debt collection business, including proposed fee schedules and other requirements.

 Visit Debt Collection Advisory Committee page for more information.